The Beville Cup

 Percentage of Student-Athletes Named

-For the third time in four years and fifth time in the last seven, Anderson claimed possession in 2012-13 of the coveted Beville Cup in the passionate rivalry between Anderson University and the Flying Fleet, by a 9.25 to 6.25 point margin.
+For the third time in four years and fifth time in the last seven years, Anderson claimed possession in 2013 of the coveted Beville Cup in the passionate rivalry between Anderson University and the Flying Fleet, by a 9.25 to 6.25 point margin.

 The prestigious Beville Cup, originally known as the Anderson/Erskine Cup, is a competition between Erskine and Anderson’s athletics programs that was established in the fall of 2003 and is sponsored by ARAMARK in order to promote and enhance the rivalry between the Trojans and Flying Fleet, whose campuses are separated only by 20 miles.